Why Buy With Maralea?

 2. Home ownership Provides Tax Savings: One way to save on taxes is to own your own home.
 You may be able to deduct your mortgage interest, property taxes, and profits from selling your home, but make sure to always check with your accountant first to find out which tax advantages apply to you in your area.

 3. Home ownership Allows You to Lock in Your Monthly Housing Cost: When you purchase your home with a fixed-rate mortgage, you lock in your monthly housing cost for the next 5, 15, or 30 years.
-Interest rates remained around 4% all last year, marking some of the lowest rates in history.
+Interest rates remained around 4%- 5% for the last year, marking some of the lowest rates in history.
 The value of your home will continue to rise with inflation, but your monthly costs will not.

 5. No Other Investment Lets You Live Inside of It: You can choose to invest your money in gold or the stock market, but you will still need somewhere to live.
 In a home that you own, you can wake up every morning knowing that your investment is gaining value while providing you a safe place to live.